CheckboxSoftware/AdamExtensions/README.md

 # AdamExtensions
 Project containing several extensions to the ADAM framework to make the life as ADAM partner a little easier.
+Beware that all sources are built using VS2015.
+So you should either use VisualStudio 2015 to build the sources or the [built releases](https://github.com/CheckboxSoftware/AdamExtensions/releases).

 ## How to deploy to Config studio (aka System)
 * download sources and build them